arduino/docs-content/content/hardware/04.pro/shields/portenta-uwb-shield/tutorials/01.user-manual/content.md

 The Portenta UWB Shield is powered exclusively through the `VCC` pins (+3.3 VDC) of its High-Density Connectors.
 These connectors are designed to be used with boards from the Portenta family, such as the Portenta C33 board.
 The power is supplied directly from the connected Portenta family board, which acts as the power source for the Portenta UWB Shield.

 ***<strong>Important note:</strong> The Portenta UWB Shield does not have an independent power input.
-It receives power only through the High-Density connectors when properly connected to a Portenta C33 board.***
+It receives power only through the High-Density connectors when properly connected to a Portenta C33 board.
+Additionally, if you plan to use Bluetooth Low Energy (BLE) functionality, make sure to connect an antenna to the Wi-Fi/Bluetooth module of the Portenta C33 for optimal wireless performance.***

 ### Nearby World Example

 Let's use the Portenta UWB Shield with the Portenta C33 to create a real-time distance measurement system using UWB technology.
 We will implement what we call the `Nearby World` example (based on the `NearbyDemo` sketch), which serves as our `Hello World` sketch for UWB technology.
-This example will verify the Portenta UWB Shield's connection to the host board, the host board's connection to the Arduino IDE and that the `ardUWBSr150` library and both boards are working as expected.
+This example will verify the Portenta UWB Shield's connection to the host board, the host board's connection to the Arduino IDE and that the `ardUWBSr150` library and both the board and the shield are working as expected.

 ***This example sketch leverages Apple's Nearby Interaction protocol and similar UWB implementations on Android devices to establish a communication channel between the Portenta UWB Shield and a UWB-enabled smartphone, allowing precise distance and angle measurements.***